jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 ### Have an understanding of how DNS works

-- DNS is the Domain Name System [^11] : a distributed database that translates domain names to IP addresses; the database is stored on DNS servers
+- DNS is the Domain Name System [^11] : a distributed database that translates/maps [^19] domain names to IP addresses; the database is stored on DNS servers
   - DNS servers are hierarchically organized and connected in a global network
   - no single DNS server contains the entire database
   - if a single DNS server does not have the required domain name mapping, the request is forwarded to another DNS server until the required IP address is found

 ### Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model

-- HTTP is a *request response protocol* - a set of rules for the transfer of files (including. hypertext documents, CSS documents, scripts, images, videos) [^11]
+- HTTP is a stateless *request response protocol* for how clients communicate with servers [^16]
+  - a set of rules for the transfer of files (including. hypertext documents, CSS documents, scripts, images, videos) [^11]

+- clients make HTTP requests, server process and sends an HTTP response [^16]

+- server could be made up of [^16]:
+  - web server : responds to requests for static assets (files, images, css, javascript, etc.) (no data processing)
+  - application server : where application or business logic reside (more complicated requests)
+  - data store : where persistent data lives for retrieval and processing (simple files, key/value stores, document stores, etc.)

+- "persistent data" - data that doesn't go away after each request/response cycle [^16]

+- HTTP (usually) relies on a TCP connection; TCP ensures request/response cycle gets completed [^16]
+- HTTP is the syntax and structure of messages exchanged between applications [^20]

 ---